This post may contain affiliate links. Please see my disclosure policy for details.

-Do I need a permit to to enter Arunachal Pradesh?
+Do I need a permit to enter Arunachal Pradesh?

 100% YES!
-Before you even think about visiting the gorgeous mountains of Arunachal Pradesh, you will need to firstly organise a permit!
+Before you even think about visiting the gorgeous mountains of Arunachal Pradesh, you will need to first organise a permit!

-For domestic tourists you will need to purchase an Inner Line Permit (ILP).
-You can purchase this online here, offline at the Arunachal border or in a travel agency in Guwahati.
+For domestic tourists, you will need to purchase an Inner Line Permit (ILP).
+You can purchase this online here, offline at the Arunachal border, or through a travel agency in Guwahati.
 You will need a passport photo and identity proof.